Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Fracton-Elasticity Duality

 where $f(x_k,t)$ is an arbitrary space-time function.
 Using the gauge fields now, we can rewrite the action of our theory, to also include currents and sources

-The above equation describes isolated charges of the theory in the form disclinations.
-Since our main concern are dislocation defects, we introduce the vector fractonic potential $\phi_i=\partial_i \phi$ and the dislocation charge density $\rho=-\partial_i\rho^i$.
+The above equation describes isolated charges of the theory in the form of disclinations.
+Since our main concerns are dislocation defects, we introduce the vector fractonic potential $\phi_i=\partial_i \phi$ and the dislocation charge density $\rho=-\partial_i\rho^i$.
 By performing integration by parts on \eqref{FE-ACTION-1} we get the required action describing gauge fields sourced by dislocations

-We have successfully managed to map the low energy action of the elasticity theory containing two gapless phonon modes (longitudinal and transverse motion) into another U(1) vector charge gauge theory containing two gapless gauge modes.
-With the usage of the 1st (Gauss) and the 4th (Amp\`ere) Maxwell law for the duality, we can extract the continuity equation for the vector charge theory
+We have successfully managed to map the low-energy action of the elasticity theory containing two gapless phonon modes (longitudinal and transverse motion) into another U(1) vector charge gauge theory containing two gapless gauge modes.
+With the usage of the first (Gauss) and the fourth (Amp\`ere) Maxwell law for the duality, we can extract the continuity equation for the vector charge theory